canokeys/canokey-documentation/content/development/protocols/admin.md

 #### Instructions

 Instructions marked as Require PIN require a successful Verify PIN command to be performed before they are available; otherwise they return `6982`.
 Instruction codes not listed here return `6D00`.
+Some instructions or features require a specific firmware version or above; see the version note in each section.

 | Name                   | Code | Require PIN                |
 | ---------------------- | ---- | -------------------------- |